apache/spark/docs/sql-migration-guide-upgrade.md

   - In Spark version 2.4 and earlier, float/double -0.0 is semantically equal to 0.0, but users can still distinguish them via `Dataset.show`, `Dataset.collect` etc. Since Spark 3.0, float/double -0.0 is replaced by 0.0 internally, and users can't distinguish them any more.

   - In Spark version 2.4 and earlier, the `SET` command works without any warnings even if the specified key is for `SparkConf` entries and it has no effect because the command does not update `SparkConf`, but the behavior might confuse users.
-Since 3.0, the command fails if a non-SQL or static SQL config key is used.
+Since 3.0, the command fails if a `SparkConf` key is used.
 You can disable such a check by setting `spark.sql.execution.setCommandRejectsSparkConfs` to `false`.

 ## Upgrading From Spark SQL 2.3 to 2.4